 In one of the villages, Jesus met a man with an advanced case of leprosy.
 When the man saw Jesus, he bowed with his face to the ground, begging to be healed.
 "Lord," he said, "if you are willing, you can heal me and make me clean."

 Jesus reached out and touched him.
 "I am willing," he said.
 "Be healed!"
 And instantly the leprosy disappeared.

-— Luke 5:12-13
+— Luke 5:12-13 NLT

 - We see the tenderness of Jesus.
-While the man is cured at the spoken word of Jesus (Remember one of the key themes that runs through several of the recent stories about Jesus is the power and authority of his words!), here the focus is on the touch of Jesus.
-This touch is not about healing; healing occurs through Jesus' spoken word, but grace comes through the touch of Jesus!
-Jesus touches a man who was ritually unclean and lets that man know that he is loved even in his diseased and unclean condition.
+While the man was cured at the spoken word of Jesus (Remember one of the key themes that run through several of the recent stories about Jesus is the power and authority of his words!), here the focus is on the touch of Jesus.
+This touch is not about healing; healing occurred through Jesus' spoken word, but grace came through the touch of Jesus!
+Jesus touched a man who was ritually unclean and let that man know that he was loved even in his diseased and unclean condition.

 O wonderfully gracious God Almighty, how can I fully fathom your love?
-You are majestic and limitless and I am finite and fallen.
+You are majestic and limitless, and I am finite and fallen.
 Thank you for reaching out to me with your hand of grace in Jesus and choosing to include me in your grace.
-In Jesus' name I praise you and thank you.
+In Jesus' name, I praise you and thank you.
 Amen.